 A Schedule 11 form must be filled out in the following manner:

 Line 1: Enter any unused federal tuition, education, and textbook amounts.
-This information can be found on your previous year tax return or on a Notice of Assessment, sent to you by the CRA.
+This information can be found on your previous year tax return or on a notice of assessment sent to you by the CRA.

-Line 2 (field 32000): Eligible tuition fees from your T2202.
+Line 2 (field 32000): Enter any eligible tuition fees from your T2202.

 Lines 11 to 18 are used to transfer or carry forward unused current-year amounts.

-Lines 11 to 13 and Line 18 must be completed for any unused current-year amounts that are not being transferred to another individual.
+Lines 11 to 13 and line 18 must be completed for any unused current-year amounts that are not being transferred to another individual.